WalkerMao/walkermao.github.io/_posts/2020-02-27-intro-to-ml-training-models.md

 Cross entropy loss for binary classification problem: $ \frac{1}{n} \sum_{i=1}^n \big[ -y_i \log \hat{p}_i - (1-y_i) \log(1-\hat{p}_i) \big]$.

-Cross-entropy is differentiable, and hence more amenable to numerical optimization.
+Cross-entropy loss measures the difference between two probability distributions, but not the distance, because it is asymmetric.
+Cross-entropy loss is differentiable, and hence more amenable to numerical optimization.

 #### 6.2.2 Metrics for Classification